 Asphalt Over Rubblized Pavement

 Paved shoulders and aggregate stabilized shoulders provide a secure surface to accommodate vehicles for emergencies and other uses.
 Paved shoulders are an integral part of the pavement structure and are considered as part of the pavement design configuration.
 See Shoulder Width for additional information

 |EPG 350 Design for Bases and Aggregate Surfaces|

 Shoulders on urban roadways with access control (major or minor) are to be paved.
 In no case will a paved or aggregate surface be used directly behind a mountable curb along the outer edge of a roadway.
-A curb and gutter will only be used with an anticipated posted speed less than 50 mph.
+A curb and gutter will only be used with a posted speed less than 50 mph.

 Type A1 shoulder design is comprised of asphalt or concrete on a prepared aggregate subgrade placed the same thickness as the mainline pavement.
 This shoulder type is to be used sparingly, in instances that can be justified such as where there is an imminent need for use of the shoulder as a lane.

 Type A2 shoulder design consists of asphalt, concrete or roller compacted concrete on a prepared aggregate subgrade with the final surface placed 5 ¾ in. thick.
 Type A2 shoulders are used on all interstate routes and for major roadways with significant traffic.

 Type A3 shoulder design consists of asphalt, concrete, or roller compacted concrete on a prepared aggregate subgrade with the final surface placed either 3 ¾ in. thick (asphalt) or 4 in. thick (concrete or roller compacted concrete).
 This shoulder type is used on major routes (non-interstate only) with relatively lower traffic volumes and on minor routes where a paved shoulder will be provided.

 For new construction, a paved shoulder is provided on major routes, the full thickness of the travel way pavement should be extended laterally to a longitudinal joint either 1 ft. or 2 ft. outside the travel way.
 This widening is to extend 2 ft. for interstate and 1 ft. for all other locations.
 In instances where short segments of pavement are placed, butted at each end by pavement that is not widened, approval may be obtained to omit the widening.